 Our aim with ScanProtect is to encourage our customers to upgrade or build their own PC confidently.
 For a small additional fee our customers are provided with complete peace of mind.

-Compact Construction: Powerful Cooling In Small Spaces
+Powerful Cooling in Small Spaces

-The compact design achieves excellent heat dissipation in small spaces, making the Dark Rock Slim the perfect solution for high-end builds with limited space.
+the most compact construction The compact design achieves excellent heat dissipation in small spaces, making the Dark Rock Slim the perfect solution for high-end builds with limited space.
 Due to its compact construction no memory slots are blocked.

-Dark Rock Slim provides an impressive rating of 180W TDP and achieves low temperatures even during periods of peak CPU performance.
+incredible performance-to-noise ratio Dark Rock Slim provides an impressive rating of 180W TDP and achieves low temperatures even during periods of peak CPU performance.
 It is also possible to add another 120mm fan for even better cooling.

 |Edition||Dark Rock Slim|